 Accredited educational and research institutions

-(a) has adopted appropriate environmental practices and standards (including instruction and training of personnel); and
+- has adopted appropriate environmental practices and standards (including training personnel)

 Generally, throughout the Marine Park, researchers from accredited educational or research institutions will be allowed to conduct:

 - social research that does not involve the conduct of maritime archaeology excavations